 You'll benefit from small group teaching, as well as receive tutoring sessions to provide further advice and support for future employment.
 Learning will also be supported via e-learning sites.

-- Course leader Paula Reavey received the British Psychological Society 'Book of the Year 2014' award for 'Psychology, Mental Health and Distress', which she co-authored.
+- Course founder Paula Reavey received the British Psychological Society 'Book of the Year 2014' award for 'Psychology, Mental Health and Distress', which she co-authored.

-As a postgraduate Applied Sciences student, you will be allocated a named tutor during your first three weeks at LSBU.
-The role of your tutor is to be your primary contact for academic and professional development support.
+As an Applied Sciences student, you will be allocated a named academic tutor during your first three weeks at LSBU.
+The role of your academic tutor is to be your primary contact for academic and professional development support.